 Keywords are the phrases people type into Google.
 Your job is to find the ones relevant to your niche that you can realistically rank for.

-Free tools to start with: Google Search Console (once your site is indexed), Ubersuggest (limited free searches), and AnswerThePublic (shows questions people ask about a topic).
+Free tools: Google Search Console (once your site is indexed), Ubersuggest (limited free searches), AnswerThePublic (shows questions people ask about a topic).

 What to look for: Long-tail keywords with lower competition.
 “Best project management software for small teams” is easier to rank for than “project management software.”
-The search volume is lower, but the people searching are more specific about what they want, which means they’re more likely to click your affiliate links.
+The search volume is lower, but those searchers are more specific and more likely to click affiliate links.

 Search intent matters.
-When someone searches “what is project management software,” they want an explanation (informational intent).
-When they search “best project management software 2026,” they want a comparison and are closer to buying (commercial intent).
+“What is project management software” = informational intent.
+“Best project management software 2026” = commercial intent, closer to buying.
 Your money articles should target commercial-intent keywords.

 Build Content Clusters

-A content cluster is a group of related articles organized around a central “pillar” page.
-The pillar covers the broad topic, and supporting articles go deeper on specific subtopics.
+A content cluster is a group of related articles organized around a central pillar page.
+The pillar covers the broad topic; supporting articles go deeper on subtopics.
 All of them link to each other.

-This structure helps Google understand that your site has deep expertise on a topic, not just a single article.
-It also keeps readers on your site longer as they click between related posts.
+This structure helps Google understand your site has deep expertise on a topic, not just a single article.
+It also keeps readers on your site longer.

 Create a Content Calendar

-For a new blog, aim to publish 2-3 articles per week if your schedule allows it.
-Consistency matters more than volume, though.
+For a new blog, aim for 2–3 articles per week.
+Consistency matters more than volume.
 Two good articles a week beats five rushed ones.

-Plan your content in batches.
+Plan content in batches.
 Spend one day doing keyword research and outlining several articles, then spend the rest of the week writing.
-This is more efficient than switching between research mode and writing mode every day.

 Factor in seasonal content.
-If you’re in the tech niche, Black Friday roundups should be published by October.
+Black Friday roundups should publish by October.
 “Best tools for [year]” articles work best in January.
-Back-to-school content peaks in July and August.

 Step 6: Write Your First Blog Posts